Chewy Cookie Butter Snickerdoodles

 Cookie Butter Snickerdoodles

-- 1 cup butter, room temp (salted or unsalted, real butter no blends)
+- 1 cup butter room temp, salted or unsalted, real butter no blends

-- 1 large egg + 1 egg white
+- 1 large egg white room temperature

 - 2 teaspoons vanilla extract

-- 1 ½ cups light whole wheat flour, regular whole wheat or whole wheat pastry flour will work too
+- 1 ½ cups light whole wheat flour regular whole wheat or whole wheat pastry flour will work too

-- 1 ¼ cups unbleached all purpose flour
+- 1 ¼ cups unbleached all purpose flour Increase by 2 tablespoons for High altitude

 - 1 teaspoon baking soda